Namanj/Mortgage-Market-Tri-Analysis/README.md

 The visualization code can be found [here](https://github.com/Namanj/Mortgage-Market-Tri-Analysis/blob/master/src/Location_Recommender.py)

 I add the previously accepted point into my cost function calculation after each iteration of the Basin Hopping function which ensures that the recommendations as a whole represent the 'n' best locations.
 However it's quite a challenge to determine whether these recommendations are infact globally optimal.
 I'm continuing to work with the firm to understand these group of recommendations in a real world context and tweak the cost function.

 ## Forecasting Business:
-My 3rd and final goal was to be able to predict upcoming volume of business over the next quarter so that the firm can better manage its capital reserves.
+My 3rd and final goal was to be able to predict upcoming volume of business over the next quarter so that the firm can better manage its capital reserves

 ### Data
 This is the amount of business the firm has done per month from 2012 to 2016: